TSHD (Trailing Suction Hopper Dredgers)

-TSHD - The history of Trailer Suction Hopper Dredgers
+TSHD - The history of Trailing Suction Hopper Dredgers

 TSHD vessels cannot operate unless the weather and sea state is calm and slight.
 In order to commence dredging, the dredger slows down to under 3 knots and suction pipe(s) are lowered onto the sea bed.
 The spoil pumps transfer the spoil and water to the hold or hopper of the dredger, where the excess water is drained off and the spoil retained in the vessel's holds.
 When the hold or hopper is full, the dredger sails to where discharge is required.